SeisComP/seiscomp/doc/base/tutorials/geofon_waveforms.rst

 and individual stations.
 See the "Bindings" section of :ref:`concepts_configuration` for full details.

-Now go to the "Bindings" tab on the left side bar of `scconfig`.
+Now go to the "Bindings" tab on the left side bar of :program:`scconfig`.
 We will need to create bindings for every GE station to the "global", "scautopick" and "seedlink" applications, as follows: